rm3l/BuildGuide/README.md

 We can gather these by using local_manifests.
 Assuming you're still in the ~/havoc folder you'll want to:
 ```
-cd -e
+cd .repo
+mkdir local_manifests
 gedit local_manifest.xml
 ```
 Copy the contents of this  manifest into gedit: https://github.com/AnierinBliss/BuildGuide/blob/master/local_manifest.xml

 Now use Lineage-OS & TheMuppets Github as a refrence to edit local_manifest.xml to represent your device codename, kernel name, and vendor name.This is usually pretty easy to do.
 Just search your device codename on Lineage-OS github and you'll find device and kernel.
 For vendor, search TheMuppets Github for your devices manufacturer.
-After you're done doing so, save it in Havoc-OS/.repo/local_manifests folder.
-If that folder isn't there, create it.
+After you're done doing so, save!
 ### Syncing the Source!
 ###### Note: this will take a while and consume a lot of bandwith.
 ```